Wing-e7/rasainitv1/data/nlu.md

 ## synonym:{'neg': 0.0, 'neu': 0.769, 'pos': 0.231, 'compound': 0.6369}
 - I am coming from Collegedunia, the best partner for Colleges for branding and admission relateed services

+## synonym:{'neg': 0.0, 'neu': 0.769, 'pos': 0.231, 'compound': 0.7184}
+- We partner with colleges and enable them to achieve their admission targets and help them establish a strong brand presence in the market

 ## synonym:{'neg': 0.0, 'neu': 0.821, 'pos': 0.179, 'compound': 0.6124}
 - Collegedunia is the number one go to partner for all things related to college branding and admissions and as a result we have numerous happy clients

 ## synonym:{'neg': 0.0, 'neu': 0.854, 'pos': 0.146, 'compound': 0.34}
 - Our client centric approach is unprecedented and is key to building unique brand value propositions

+## synonym:{'neg': 0.0, 'neu': 0.859, 'pos': 0.141, 'compound': 0.3182}
+- Sure Sir.
+Can i get your contact details so i may follow up with you next week ?

+## synonym:{'neg': 0.0, 'neu': 1.0, 'pos': 0.0, 'compound': 0.0}
+- hello
+- Hello
+- gello
+- heello
+- hey
+- hi
+- I am coming from Collegedunia, Indias foremost search and review platform
+- I am coming from Collegedunia, Indias leading search and discovery platform for colleges
+- I represent Collegedunia, India's leading edutech platform with traffic upwards of 3 Million
+- Collegedunia is the bext platform for college admissions
+- I represent Collegeduni, the go to partner for all things related to college branding and admissions
+- I am coming from Collegedunia, India's largest college search, discovery and review platform